splunk/attack_range/ansible/roles/phantom/README.md

 The following variables in vars/vars.yml are required:
 * `phantom_repo_url` - the URL of the phantom repo installer package for the Phantom version this role will use
-* `phantom_community_username` - the username for my.phantom.us which is need to install Phantom
+* `phantom_community_user` - the username for my.phantom.us which is need to install Phantom
 * `phantom_community_pass` - the password for my.phantom.us which is needed to install Phantom
 * `phantom_pass` - the password which will be applied as the initial password of the admin user on the Phantom web interface